workgroupengineering/Documentation/guides/deep-dives/reactiveui/routing.md

 **AppViewLocator.cs**

-The `AppViewLocator` that we are passing to the `RoutedViewHost` control declared in the `MainWindow.xaml` markup shown above is responsible for resolving a View based on the type of the ViewModel that should be shown by an `IScreen`.
+The `AppViewLocator` that we are passing to the `RoutedViewHost` control declared in the `MainWindow.xaml` markup shown above is responsible for resolving a View based on the type of the ViewModel.
+The `IScreen.Router` instance of type `RoutingState` determines which ViewModel should be currently shown.
 See [View Location](https://reactiveui.net/docs/handbook/view-location/) for details.
 The simplest possible `IViewLocator` implementation based on pattern matching might look like this:

 ```csharp
 namespace RoutingExample